krobertson/deb-s3/README.md

   deb-s3 upload FILES

 Options:
   -a, [--arch=ARCH]                                        # The architecture of the package in the APT repository.
   -p, [--preserve-versions], [--no-preserve-versions]      # Whether to preserve other versions of a package in the repository when uploading one.
   -l, [--lock], [--no-lock]                                # Whether to check for an existing lock on the repository to prevent simultaneous updates
       [--fail-if-exists], [--no-fail-if-exists]            # Whether to overwrite any existing package that has the same filename in the pool or the same name and version in the manifest.
+      [--skip-package-upload], [--no-skip-package-upload]  # Whether to skip all package uploads.This is useful when hosting .deb files outside of the bucket.
   -b, [--bucket=BUCKET]                                    # The name of the S3 bucket to upload to.
       [--prefix=PREFIX]                                    # The path prefix to use when storing on S3.
   -o, [--origin=ORIGIN]                                    # The origin to use in the repository Release file.
       [--suite=SUITE]                                      # The suite to use in the repository Release file.
   -c, [--codename=CODENAME]                                # The codename of the APT repository.
                                                            # Default: stable
   -m, [--component=COMPONENT]                              # The component of the APT repository.
                                                            # Default: main
       [--access-key-id=ACCESS_KEY_ID]                      # The access key for connecting to S3.
       [--secret-access-key=SECRET_ACCESS_KEY]              # The secret key for connecting to S3.
-      [--endpoint=ENDPOINT]                            # The region endpoint for connecting to S3.
+      [--s3-region=S3_REGION]                              # The region for connecting to S3.
-                                                       # Default: s3.amazonaws.com
+                                                           # Default: us-east-1
       [--force-path-style], [--no-force-path-style]        # Use S3 path style instead of subdomains.
       [--proxy-uri=PROXY_URI]                              # The URI of the proxy to send service requests through.
-      [--use-ssl], [--no-use-ssl]                      # Whether to use HTTP or HTTPS for request transport.
-                                                       # Default: true
   -v, [--visibility=VISIBILITY]                            # The access policy for the uploaded files.
 Can be public, private, or authenticated.
                                                            # Default: public
-      [--sign=SIGN]                                    # Sign the Release file when uploading a package, or when verifying it after removing a package.
-Use --sign with your key ID to use a specific key.
+      [--sign=SIGN]                                        # GPG Sign the Release file when uploading a package, or when verifying it after removing a package.
+Use --sign with your GPG key ID to use a specific key (--sign=6643C242C18FE05B).
       [--gpg-options=GPG_OPTIONS]                          # Additional command line options to pass to GPG when signing.
   -e, [--encryption], [--no-encryption]                    # Use S3 server side encryption.
   -q, [--quiet], [--no-quiet]                              # Doesn't output information, just returns status appropriately.
   -C, [--cache-control=CACHE_CONTROL]                      # Add cache-control headers to S3 objects.

 Uploads the given files to a S3 bucket as an APT repository.
 ```